fpcorso/data-blog/content/writing-reading-csv.md

 Now that you can read and write CSV files, what will you do with them?
 You can:

 1. download data from an API and save it to a CSV.
-[See my "How To Save Data From Help Scout’s API to CSV" article](https://frankcorso.dev/help-scout-api-csv.html)!
+For an example, check out [my "How To Save Data From Help Scout’s API to CSV" article](https://frankcorso.dev/help-scout-api-csv.html)!
 2. clean data from a raw CSV and create a new "processed" CSV
 3. analyze data from a CSV
 4. and much more!